x43x61x69/otx/README.md

 following new features:

 * Works with new otool came with Xcode 4.2 and above.
-* Compatible with Xcode 5.1.
+* Compatible with Xcode 5 and Xcode 6 beta 2.
 * Based on 10.9 SDK.
 * Now use 64bit only binaries.
 * Outdated APIs updated.